Dillard's (DDS) Gains But Lags Market: What You Should Know

-Investors will be hoping for strength from Dillard's as it approaches its next earnings release.
-The company is expected to report EPS of $6.79, down 56.7% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.11 billion, down 0.11% from the year-ago period.
+Wall Street will be looking for positivity from Dillard's as it approaches its next earnings report date.
+On that day, Dillard's is projected to report earnings of $8.85 per share, which would represent a year-over-year decline of 43.56%.
+Our most recent consensus estimate is calling for quarterly revenue of $2.11 billion, down 0.11% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for Dillard's.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.03% lower.
-Dillard's is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.35% lower within the past month.
+Dillard's currently has a Zacks Rank of #4 (Sell).

-Investors should also note Dillard's's current valuation metrics, including its Forward P/E ratio of 9.4.
-This represents a no noticeable deviation compared to its industry's average Forward P/E of 9.4.
+Digging into valuation, Dillard's currently has a Forward P/E ratio of 16.53.
+Its industry sports an average Forward P/E of 10.72, so we one might conclude that Dillard's is trading at a premium comparatively.

 The Retail - Regional Department Stores industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 101, which puts it in the top 41% of all 250+ industries.
+This group has a Zacks Industry Rank of 199, putting it in the bottom 22% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.